smithgeoffrey/go-coop/monitoring/README.md

 # Monitoring

+Yes, this is just backyard chickens.
+But we're doing devops here, so we can't skimp on monitoring.
 Prometheus is an open source monitoring system that lets you [1]:

   - scrape metrics, counters, gauges and histograms over HTTP
   - communicate to opsgenie, email or slack (alert_manager)